-I have already touched on alerts, but I really want to deep-dive into them including into some of the features I have not discussed yet.
+I have already touched on alerts, but I really want to deep-dive into them, including some of the features I have not discussed yet.
 Read on to learn more!

 All available alerts in Log Intelligence are shown on the Alerts Definition page:

 By default, this page is populated by built-in content for the SDDC.
-In short, you will find alerts from the vSphere, VSAN, NSX-v and NSX-t content packs from Log Insight.
-You can of course save your own alerts as well.
+In short, you will find alerts from the vSphere, VSAN, NSX-v, and NSX-t content packs from Log Insight.
+You can, of course, save your own alerts as well.
 By default, all alerts are turned off.
 Admin users can enable and configure alerts as desired.
-It should be noted that the naming standard for built-in content is such that all “critical%#8221; (read: you should enable) alerts are at the top and start with “_CRITICAL%#8221;.
+Note that the naming standard for built-in content is such that all “critical” (read: you should enable) alerts are at the top and start with “_CRITICAL.”

 If you select an alert then you have options to view/edit the:

 - Notification — who receives triggered alerts (email and webhook available today)